cbushdor/MyHeadersFill_file/README.md

 # Introduction
-Creates a file header according to file extension!
+Plugin for Vim.
+It creates a file header according to file extension!
 Can be included with a command line too where cursor is (not installed yet).

+# Technical requiremrnts

+Vim: Version 9.0.1050

+System: Mac OS 13.2.1 (22D68)

 # Instruction to install plugin
 TODO!